 But what exactly attracts people to such an exotic beverage?
 After all, the drink is known to contain compounds which can be reminiscent in taste to vinegar.
 The flavor certainly doesn’t “click” with everyone, and kombucha can be quite expensive in comparison to other beverages.
-It does, however, offer a unique experience unlike anything else on the market and many people seem to love the acidic flavor of this traditional fermented tea.
+It does, however, offer a unique experience unlike anything else on the market and many people do seem to love the acidic flavor of this traditional fermented tea.

 There are already many articles on the internet regarding the purported health benefits of kombucha, so I thought today we would discuss the often unconsidered history and globalization of this fabled drink.